Best Clay for Clogged Pores: Bentonite vs Kaolin vs French Green Clay (Expert Comparison)

 Not Recommended For

-• Very oily skin (insufficient absorption)
+• Very oily skin (not enough absorption)

 • Severe blackheads or deep congestion (too gentle)